umr4nlp/umr-guidelines/guidelines.md

 	:polite +)
 ```

-The :condition and :concession relations, lastly, are alternative ways of annotating the have-condition-91 and have-concession-91 predicates - their use is detailed in section 4.3.
+The :condition and :concession relations are alternative ways of annotating the have-condition-91 and have-concession-91 predicates - their use is detailed in section 4.3.

+Lastly, annotators have at their disposal an :other relation.
+If they encounter any concept that they believe needs to be included in the UMR annotation, but UMR does currently not have a defined procedure of annotating it, they may simply add it to the graph using this :other relation, linking it to the concept node that seems appropriate.

 ### Part 3-3.
 UMR attributes